-After all the road trips we’ve done so far in Ireland this year, exploring naturally fertile southwest that’s laden with stunning scenery is the one to take the prize.
+After all the road trips we’ve done in Ireland this year, exploring a naturally fertile southwest laden with stunning scenery is the one to take the prize.
 Firstly, it was because we were finally allowed to travel within the country.
-Second, the opportunity to devote our time to exploring Ireland’s Southwest corner. where we took photographs of beautiful castles, jumped off rocks, enjoyed comfortable silences and meaningful conversations were unforgettable.
+Second, the opportunity to devote our time to exploring Ireland’s Southwest corner. where we took photographs of beautiful castles, jumped off rocks, enjoyed comfortable silences and had meaningful conversations that were unforgettable.

 We had an array of conditions in our time spent outdoors including plenty of rain showers, powerful surf, and moody light; it was enough to be outdoors, every sunrise and every trip didn’t have to be perfect.